Corey Bailey

 temperature is below 65° Fahrenheit.

-was titled: “Anomalies in the Treatment of Hydrolyzed Tapes.”
-What caught my
+paper was titled: “Anomalies in the Treatment of Hydrolyzed Tapes.”

-attention about this paper was that the research was carried out on 1/4” analog
+What caught my attention about this paper was that the research was carried out

-audio tapes using test equipment designed to analyze the same.
-What was
+on 1/4” analog audio tapes using test equipment designed to analyze the same

-discovered is that when baking audio tape above 50°C (122° Fahrenheit), there
+What Mr. Bradley discovered is that when baking audio tape above 50°C

-was a measurable increase in the dropout rate and a slight frequency loss (1/2dB
+(122° Fahrenheit), there was a measurable increase in the dropout rate and a

-In 2015, Goran Finnberg of The Mastering Room AB, posted to the Association of
+In 2015, Goran Finnberg, of The Mastering Room AB, posted to the Association

-Recorded Sound Collections (ARSC) Listserv, that he had measured increases in
+of Recorded Sound Collections (ARSC) Listserv, that he had measured increases

 The vast majority of procedures and processes involved with the recovery of the